Meowmerry/Benefits-Form-React/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-In the page when you click Next button and if you want to navigate back, you can click the logo `Healthpilot` will take you back to home page or index page

 The page will reload if you make edits.\
 You will also see any lint errors in the console.